Internet-of-People/mips/MIPs/new-protocol_metadata.md

     - 'local.petNames'
     - '139d2275-1d3b-4ba7-9d28-9a1231e7f49d')

 - `Semantic Type`: Regardless of serialization format (cap'n'proto, protobuf, JSON, BSON, ASN.1 BEM, BEncode, whatever...) the property has a semantic type.
-Each type should finds its more natural representation on a specific serialization format, but even if the serialization format cannot distinguish between strings, binary data, numbers, dates, time intervals or names, the type system defined by this MIP should give a stong, semantic type to the property.
+Each type could finds its more natural representation on a specific serialization format.
+Semantic types have similar forms to Keys:
+  - MIP-defined hierarchical types, such as:
+    - 'MIP3:Person:Name'
+    - 'MIP3:Address'
+    - 'MIP3:Home:MultiAddress'
+  - Application-defined hierarchical property name, such as:
+    - 'APP.139d2275-1d3b-4ba7-9d28-9a1231e7f49d.Actor.Username'
+    - 'APP.139d2275-1d3b-4ba7-9d28-9a1231e7f49d.Sparks'
+  - Or an Atomic type defined below

-- `Atomic Type`: At the wire level each property has a wire compatible type (which could also be its sematic type)
+- `Atomic Type`: At the wire level each property has a wire compatible [built-in type](https://capnproto.org/language.html#built-in-types) or core [Mercury defined type or struct](https://gitlab.libertaria.community/mercury/client-sdk-rust/blob/develop/home-protocol/protocol/mercury.capnp)
+  - '`Bool`' (boolean)
+  - '`Int8`', '`Int16`', '`Int32`', '`Int64`' (Integers)
+  - '`UInt8`', '`UInt16`', '`UInt32`', '`UInt64`' (Unsigned Integers)
+  - '`Float32`', '`Float64`' (Floating Point Numbers)
+  - '`Text`' (Strings and string based sematic types)
+  - '`Data`' (byte blobs and binary based semantic types)
+  - '`List(T)`' (where T is any other defined type, semantic or atomic)
+  - '`ProfileId`', '`ApplicationId`', '`Signature`', '`RelationProof` (core Mercury defined protocol defines/structs)

 ### Schema

 A Mercury Schema is a set of properties (with types) that are either present in a given profile or not.
-If required properties are missing, then that profile does not match this schema.
+If required properties are missing, then that profile does not match/represent this schema.
 There can be optional properties in a schema that might be present or not.
 If a property exists with the same key, but different type, then it is not a match.
 For optional properties, these non-matches must be treated as missing, for required properties, such a non-match means failure of matching the whole schema.

 The schema should not be transferred together with the profile.
 Applications and use-cases should define schemas and match them to profiles.
 So profiles are not strongly typed, and just looking at a profile it does not need to describe what schemas it implements.